dojo/docs/developer/design/builder.rst

 Notice the build system automatically appends the ".profile.js" suffix to the profile argument if that argument does not contain a file type.
-When a profile argument is given with no file type, *and* the profile argument contains no path segments, *and* the profile resource does not exist in the current working directory, then the build system will try to find the profile in the /util/buildscripts/profiles directory after appending the file type ".profile.js" as usual.
+When a profile argument is given with no file type, *and* the profile argument contains no path segments, *and* the profile resource does not exist in the current working directory, then the build system will try to find the profile in the /util/buildscripts/profiles directory after appending the file type ".profile.js".
 It is possible to specify a profile with a file type different than ".profile.js" by including the file type in the profile argument.
+Or course your can give the ".profile.js" type explicitly as well.

 Notice that the property ``basePath`` was automatically added to the profile object and set to the path at which the profile resides.
 If the profile contains the property ``basePath`` and the value of that property is a relative